 1. Large language models can, as a rule, be used in teaching and as a support for writing.
 The teacher for the course has the final call on the topic.
 If there’s a risk that the use of large language models impedes achieving the set learning objectives, the teacher can prohibit the use of AI (independent work included).

-3. Use of language models is never allowed in maturity tests.
+3. The use of language models is not permitted in maturity tests.

-4. Your home faculty, degree programme, or the University Language Centre can make additional guidelines on the use of AI in their teaching.
+4. Your home faculty, degree programme, or the University Language Centre can make additional guidelines on the use of large language models in their teaching.

-7. If you use a large language model in a course, part of a course or examination where it is prohibited in advance, please note that this constitutes cheating and will be treated in the same way as other cases of cheating.
+6. If you use a large language model in a course, part of a course or examination where it is prohibited in advance, please note that this constitutes cheating and will be treated in the same way as other cases of cheating and plagiarism.
 The same rules if you fail to report the use of a language model as instructed.

 When using AI, always try to be precise and follow your teacher's instructions!